Scilex Holding Company, a majority-owned subsidiary of Sorrento Therapeutics, Inc., acquires rights to FDA-Approved ELYXYB™ in the U.S. and Canada for the acute treatment of migraine

 - Scilex has a very experienced commercial and managed care team that has successfully launched and grown market access for ZTlido (lidocaine topical system) for over 200 million covered lives in the U.S.

-/EIN News/ -- PALO ALTO, Calif., Feb.
-12, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company (Nasdaq: SCLX, “Scilex”), a majority-owned subsidiary of Sorrento Therapeutics, Inc. (Nasdaq: SRNE, “Sorrento”), an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced that it has acquired rights to ELYXYBTM (celecoxib oral solution) in the U.S. and Canada, the only FDA-approved ready-to-use oral solution for the acute treatment of migraine, with or without aura, in adults.
+PALO ALTO, Calif., Feb.
+12, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company SCLX "Scilex"))), a majority-owned subsidiary of Sorrento Therapeutics, Inc. SRNE "Sorrento"))), an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced that it has acquired rights to ELYXYBTM (celecoxib oral solution) in the U.S. and Canada, the only FDA-approved ready-to-use oral solution for the acute treatment of migraine, with or without aura, in adults.

 "I am delighted that liquid celecoxib will remain on the market.
 It is a very important medication we use to treat migraine, with fast onset and favorable safety and tolerability profile," said Dr. Peter McAllister, Medical Director of the New England Institute for Neurology and Headache and Chief Medical Officer of the New England Institute for Clinical Research and Ki Clinical Research, Associate Professor of Neurology at the Yale University School of Medicine, New Haven, Connecticut, and Clinical Professor of Neurology and Anatomy at the Frank H. Netter School of Medicine at Quinnipiac University, Hamden, Connecticut.